virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 - `env` - required object (can be empty)

 ### compositefield
-The compositefield is a container with specific functionality and structural components that constitute it as a block for application-oriented custom user interfaces.
+Compositefield is a container with specific functionality and structural components that constitute it as a block for application-oriented custom user interfaces.

 ![compositefield](/img/compositefield.jpg)
 @@@